 1. Drink Water

-Often the lack of enough water in our bodies causes dry skin, and this is one of the many reasons to drink water!
+Often the lack of enough water in our bodies causes dry skin, and this is one of the many reasons to drink water.
 It is very important to drink plenty of water daily to help your overall health as well as the dryness of your skin and scalp.

 2. Coconut Oil

 Because coconut oil contains medium-chain fatty acids, including lauric acid and capric acid, it has strong antiviral, antimicrobial and antifungal properties.
 These properties help target and kill the fungus and any viruses or bacteria that may exist.

 3. Essential Oils

-You need to choose 100 percent pure oils such as lavender, wintergreen, thyme, lemongrass, evergreen, cypress, oregano and tea tree, all of which help to fight fungus and yeast.
+You need to choose 100 percent pure oils, such as lavender, wintergreen, thyme, lemongrass, evergreen, cypress, oregano and tea tree oil, all of which help to fight fungus and yeast.

 4. Aloe Vera Gel